oorahmi/AudioSampleOrganizer/README.md

 ## Organization
 ### Sample Directories
-All samples are put into a directory depending on the names listed in `sample_directory_list.txt` Each name is also used to compare directly against a sample filename to see which directory it should go.
-* ie. All files with 'snare' in them with go into the 'snare' directory.
+Idea is to define a set of directories like `snare` `ride` or `hat` and for any sample that contains the names of these folders put them in the corresponding directory.
+For example:
 ```
+Directories:
+sample_directory/
+---/snare
+---/ride
+---/hat

+Files:
     snare1.wav
     fat_snare.wav
     GoToSnare.wav               ----all placed--->      'YourSamplePath/snare' directory`
     badly-named-snare.wav
     my snare.wav

+    my hat.wav
+    hihat.wav               ----all placed--->      'sample_directory/hat' directory`
+    open-hat.wav

+    GoToRide.wav
+    ride.wav               ----all placed--->      'sample_directory/ride' directory`
 ```

+All samples are put into a directory depending on the names listed in `sample_directory_list.txt`

 I am only detecting if a string is in a filename (string contains) for this python app.
 Nothing fancy.